rtCamp/Frappe-Manager/docs/commands/create.md

 * `--allow-domain-conflicts`: Skip domain uniqueness validation (not recommended).
 Allows creating benches with duplicate domains.
 * `--runtime`: Runtime: 'mount' (default, live-mounted code) or 'image' (immutable pre-built app image).
 Default 'mount'.
 * `--image`: Mount mode: override the base frappe image (repo:tag).
 Image mode: the pre-built app image to run (repo:tag; must exist locally or be pullable).
+* `--from-image`: Mount runtime: seed the workspace from a baked app image (repo:tag) instead of cloning + installing apps -- near-instant create from a release image.
+Not with --apps/--python/--node (those come from the image).
 * `--config`: TOML config overlay: a file path or inline TOML content used as the base bench config.
 Explicit CLI flags override it; repeatable, later --config wins.
 * `--newrelic/--no-newrelic`: Enable NewRelic APM monitoring for the web process.
 * `--newrelic-license-key`: NewRelic ingest license key.
 Required when --newrelic is set.